Ghanchakkar (film): Plot

-After three months, Pandit and Idris discover that Sanjay lost his memory in an accident with head injury and hence, Sanju is suffering with retrograde amnesia.
+After three months, Pandit and Idris discover that Sanjay lost his memory in an accident with head injury and hence, Sanju is suffering from retrograde amnesia.

 Pandit and Idris decide that they can not trust Sanju anymore, they need to keep a close eye on him in case he runs away.
 They stay at Sanjay and Neetu's house until Sanjay remembers where he hid the money and to make sure they're not cheated.
 They give him a week to do so.

 Sanjay tries to remember where he hid the money but he can not.

 When Sanjay learns that his college friend Uttam Nagpal (Parvin Dabas) has become an overnight millionaire, apparently by winning a lottery, he suspects Uttam.

-Then, he suspects his wife Neetu of knowing the hiding place of the money because she has joint account with him and also sole-access to their bank-locker.
+Then, he suspects his wife Neetu of knowing the hiding place of the money because she has a joint account with him and also sole-access to their bank-locker.
 He accuses her of conspiring with his friend.

-Later, Sanju finds out that Uttam moves to London after being confronted about the money and also Sanjay finds out that Neetu has purchased a one-way ticket for London so he goes to buy a gun to kill his wife Neetu in anger.
+Later, Sanju finds out that Uttam has moved to London after being confronted about the money and he also finds out that Neetu has purchased a one-way ticket for London.
+So, he goes to buy a gun to kill his wife Neetu in anger.

 While he is doing this, an unknown person contacts Sanjay and urges him to divulge the location of the money.

-Under pressure and now frustrated, Pandit and Idris kidnap Neetu and ask Sanjay to meet them in a train station by writing a note and attaching it on the screen of his TV, on the third platform at 1:30am.
+Under pressure and now frustrated, Pandit and Idris kidnap Neetu and ask Sanjay to meet them in a train station by writing a note and attaching it to the screen of his TV, on the third platform at 1:30am.

 When both Pandit and Idris confront Sanjay and demand the money, Sanjay claims that he doesn't even recognize the two.